ArtBIT/Droptopus/README.md

 ![Droptopus Logo](/assets/droptopus.png)

 # Droptopus
-Droptopus is a drag'n'drop target, which routes dropped objects to the designated actions.
+Droptopus is a drag'n'drop receiver, which routes dropped objects to the designated actions.

 ## Dependencies
  - PyQt4